 This is not the hottest place of the world in all "disciplines": for example, the air above the surface here is not the hottest (Meteorologists traditionally measure the temperature of the air at 2 m height).
 In this respect, the record goes to Al-Aziziyah, Libya, where in 1922 was registered the maximum temperature of 57.7°C.

 Gandom Beryan is a 480 km² large plateau covered with dark lava.
 The source of this rock is a bit of a mystery as there are no volcanoes in vicinity.

 Plateau is located in Shahdad Desert – part of Lut Desert.
 No roads lead to this remote plateau.

-Temperatures on the top of plateau are bearable only in November – April.
+Temperatures on the top of the plateau are bearable only in November – April.
 It is extremely silent here.
-Sky in the night is unusually clean and filled with stars – after all this is one of the driest places on Earth and water vapour does not disturb the view.
+Sky in the night is unusually clean and filled with stars – after all this is one of the driest places on Earth and water vapor does not disturb the view.

 Theoretically the maximum temperatures of soil, if they exceed 70°C, should be enough to fry an egg.